- Current Location

 With $10,000 at stake, the Port Alberni Salmon Festival & Derby is a yearly four-day fishing competition held at the Clutesi Haven Marina in Port Alberni, British Columbia.
 Fishermen of all ages and skill levels battle for daily cash prizes and the bonus awarded to the one who reels in the derby’s largest Clipped Coho Salmon.

 Lucky raffle winners receive prizes donated by Canadian Tire, Gone Fishin’, and Tsheshaht Market, and festivities include live music and entertainment all week long.
-Popular activites also include the Celebrity Dunk Tank and the Beta Sigma Phi Fisherman’s Breakfast, while the Kiwanis World Famous BBQ Salmon is a festival staple.
+Popular activities also include the Celebrity Dunk Tank and the Beta Sigma Phi Fisherman’s Breakfast, while the Kiwanis World Famous BBQ Salmon is a festival staple.

 Sooke Slow Food Cycle